 - Passerelle du Palais de Justice,

 - Passerelle de l’Homme de la Roche,

 You can consult the Festival of Lights programme on the festival’s website.

 Also, you can pick up a paper version at the Lyon Tourist Office, at the information kiosks that are set up in the city centre during the event, as well as at ONLYLYON-certified receptions and members of the organisation My Presqu'île.

 ONLYLYON tourist office on Place Bellecour: Extended opening hours during the 4 days of the festival of Lights: from 9 a.m. to 10 p.m. non-stop on 7 to 9 December and from 9 a.m. to 9 p.m. on 10 December 2023.

 On the other days: 9 a.m. to 6 p.m. non-stop.

 What are the dates and times of the Festival of Lights?

-The Festival of Lights takes place on Thursday 7 and Friday 8 December from 8pm to midnight, Saturday 9 December from 7 to midnight and Sunday 10 December from 6 pm to 10 pm.
+The Festival of Lights takes place on Thursday 7 to Saturday 9 December from 7pm to 11pm, and Sunday 10 December from 6 pm to 10 pm.